Teatime for a Universe – Cartoons by Lawrence Grimm: About this Collection

 - Teatime for a Universe consists of hundreds of finished or sketched single panel cartoons – it's mostly one world, one story in one image.

 - The cartoons often reflect each other, some grow into comic strips or even 3D robots.
-Longer stories are planned.
-The cartoons appear online and in exhibitions.
-Future goals are booklets, newspapers....
+They appear online, in exhibitions and 2 Swiss magazines.
+The next goal is a little book.